T

 +

 The currency used in Amsterdam, and throughout the Netherlands, is the Euro (€).
-While credit and debit cards are widely accepted in most shops, restaurants, and hotels, it's advisable to carry some cash for smaller purchases or at local markets.
-ATMs are readily available for withdrawing Euros.
+While many places accept credit and debit cards, it's advisable to carry some cash for smaller purchases, market stalls, or in case of card machine issues.
+ATMs are widely available for withdrawing Euros.

 +

-What's the best area to stay in Amsterdam for first-time visitors?
+What's the best area to stay in Amsterdam?

 +